 A Community Outreach Program with Raymour & Flanigan

 ‘Tis better to give than to receive… I must admit becoming Raymour & Flanigan’s Community outreach brand ambassador has been a highlight of my career.
 I am fortunate to bless others in the community and orchestrate irresistible well-deserved spaces 6 times a year to those in need.
 What better job could anyone ask for?
-Last year my client Melinda proposed the Spiritus Christi’s Jennifer House as a potential charitable makeover.
+Last year my client Melinda proposed the Spiritus Christi’s Jennifer House as a potential charitable makeover with new dining room furniture.
 I was interested but it wasn’t until I met House Director Sarah and toured the Jennifer House that the passion to dive into this astonishing makeover escalated.

 About The Jennifer House

 The Jennifer House opened in January 2002 and serves homeless women with a criminal history who are entering the community from jail, in-patient facilities, the streets and other homeless situations.
 This program provides a safe and structured home environment for homeless women age 18 and older.
 These women are required to live drug-free in a structured environment.
 They are loved and protected by a sweet rescue dog Milo that you will meet at the end of the post.

 The dining room at the Jennifer House is more than just a place to eat.
 It is the heart of this healing home.
 The women are required to gather each night for dinner, pray, share readings and the day’s events.
 At any given time there is at least 12 women for daily dinner meetings.
 Each meal they pull up desk chairs and squeeze in elbow to elbow just to fit in.
 But that was about to change with the help of Raymour & Flanigan and a few of my dear caring friends.

 It Takes A Village